HashCodespace/Volunteerinsrilanka-org/src/_post/blog/sri-lanka-in-january-where-to-go-what-to-do-in-2025.md

 ![](/assets/img/whatsapp-image-2024-12-23-at-16.45.01_ac3f087b.jpg)

 Sri Lanka in January offers the perfect blend of adventure, relaxation, and purpose.
-With [Volunteer in Sri Lanka](https://volunteerinsrilanka.org/about-us/), you can give back while exploring one of the world’s most amazing places.
+With [Volunteer in Sri Lanka](https://volunteerinsrilanka.org/about-us/) You can give back while exploring one of the world’s most amazing places.

-Based in the beautiful south of Sri Lanka our [volunteer programs](https://volunteerinsrilanka.org/volunteer-programs/) allow you to connect with local communities and make a real difference.
-Whether you’re teaching English to Buddhist monks, helping care for children with special needs, or supporting turtle conservation, there’s a project for everyone.

 Based in the beautiful south of Sri Lanka our [volunteer programs](https://volunteerinsrilanka.org/volunteer-programs/) Allow you to connect with local communities and make a real difference.
 Whether you’re teaching English to Buddhist monks, helping care for children with special needs, or supporting turtle conservation, there’s a project for everyone.